bihealth/snappy-pipeline/snappy_pipeline/apps/tpls/README.md

 - created at: %(created_at)s

-This directory contains a CUBI pipeline project.
+This directory contains a Snappy Pipeline project.

 ## Project Description